Dimensional models of personality disorders: Criticism

 There are concerns that the addition of dimensional models to DSM-5 may raise confusion.
 Carole Lieberman has stated that "As it is now, people don't really make use of the subcategories that there are to describe severity of symptoms.
 Instead, I see this as a tool that insurance companies could well co-opt to try to deny benefits."

+ICD-11

+The ICD-11 personality disorder section, which is based on a dimensional approach, differs substantially from the previous edition, ICD-10.
+All distinct PDs have been merged into one: personality disorder, which can be coded as mild, moderate, severe, or severity unspecified.
+Severity is determined by the level of distress experienced and degree of impact on day to day activities which results from difficulties in functioning aspects of self, (i,e, identity and agency) and interpersonal relationships.
+There is also an additional category called personality difficulty, which can be used to describe personality traits that are problematic, but do not meet the diagnostic criteria for a PD.
+A personality disorder or difficulty can be specified by one or more prominent personality traits or patterns.
+The ICD-11 uses five trait domains: